HashemSami/landing_page_project/README.md

 # Landing Page Project

-### Big Picture

 This is a project for Udacity's front-end nanodegree to design a landing page using HTML, CSS and JavaScript.

+### Generel info

-The page is using Javascript for dynamically updating the navigational menu based on the amount of content that is added to the page.
+Simple landing page that uses Javascript for dynamically updating the navigational menu based on the amount of content that is added to the page.

-#### To get start using the project right away:
+### Technologies

+- HTML
+- CSS
+- Javascript

+### Setup:

 Simply clone this repo and run `index.html` file on your browser.